Create a Batch account in the Azure portal

-In the Search box, enter Batch Service.
-Select Batch Service from the results, then select Create.
+In the Azure Search box, enter and then select batch accounts.

-b.
-Resource group: Select an existing resource group for your new Batch account, or optionally create a new one.
+Resource group: Select the resource group for the Batch account, or create a new one.

-c.
-Account name: The name you choose must be unique within the Azure region where the account is created (see Location below).
-The account name can contain only lowercase characters or numbers, and must be 3-24 characters in length.
+Account name: Enter a name for the Batch account.
+The name must be unique within the Azure region, can contain only lowercase characters or numbers, and must be 3-24 characters long.

-e.
-Storage account: An optional Azure Storage account that you associate with your Batch account.
-You can select an existing storage account, or create a new one.
+On the Choose storage account screen, select an existing storage account or select Create new to create a new one.
 A general-purpose v2 storage account is recommended for the best performance.

-Select Review + create, then select Create to create the account.
+Select Review + create, and when validation passes, select Create to create the Batch account.

 View Batch account properties

-When you develop an application with the Batch APIs, you need an account URL and key to access your Batch resources.
-(Batch also supports Azure Active Directory authentication.)
+When you develop an application by using the Batch APIs, you use an account URL and key to access your Batch resources.
 To view the Batch account access information, select Keys.

 To view the name and keys of the storage account associated with your Batch account, select Storage account.